webindustry/live_editor/README.md

 3. Rename app/Config/database.php.default to database.php and insert your database credentials
 5. Go to http://127.0.0.1/live_editor/live_editors
 6. You should now see the test site loaded
+7. Debug mode is enabled by default.
+To turn it off set Configure::write('debug',0) in app/Config/core.php

 ## Setting up a new job